-- a.
-Improvement and evaluation of instruction, including faculty development. - b.
-Oversight and supervision of facilities. - c.
-Inter-campus and inter-departmental coordination and communication. - d.
+- 1. Improvement and evaluation of instruction, including faculty development. - 2.
+Oversight and supervision of facilities. - 3.
+Inter-campus and inter-departmental coordination and communication. - 4.
 Recruiting, advising, counseling, and placement of students.

 The specific responsibilities of the position are to: